jonahmende/Spatial_Ecology_in_R_2025/exam_final/CNN_SDM.md

 # =============================================================================

 # Calculate pairwise Pearson correlations
+# only in rows where all variables have data
 cor_matrix <- cor(sample_data, use = "complete.obs")

 # Display correlation matrix (rounded for readability)